jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FragrantOldEmeraldtreeskink' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 I think you do understand all this.
 So, the conclusion comes down to one simple question.
 Do you want to be a player god?
-To help you decide, here are two stories to make you realize the power of Information Age player gods, and the hopelesness of Industrial Age extras.
+To help you decide, here are two stories to make you realize the power of Internet Age player gods, and the hopelesness of Industrial Age extras.

 ## Option 1 - Player God

-The Information Age has many protagonists.
+The Internet Age has many protagonists.
 Paul Baran is one of the big ones.
 When the Soviets tested a hydrogen bomb in 1955, Baran took it upon himself to prevent a nuclear holocaust.
 No kidding.
 What a guy.
 Baran realized only an updated, robust, and reliable communications would ease American and Soviet trigger fingers during tense times.

 Baran worked all alone for five years.
 By 1960 he came up the internet's two core ideas.
 Fully distributed data networks, and packet communication.
 The first eliminated central hubs and hierarchy, the second made sure no information would be lost during transmission.
 With many pages of technical specifications on hand he went to give his ideas away.
 Sadly, the Defense Department surrounded him with red-tape, and AT&T, in control of America's telephone network, repeatedly said his ideas were impossible.
 Happily, the Advanced Research Projects Agency eventually saw the brilliance and built Baran's new network.

 By late 1969, as the world was dealing with Woodstock, Vietnam, and the Moon land, ARPAnet, the first version of the internet, went online.
 Reliable communication with no central hub was born.
 A true game-changer.
 Few people in the last days of the Industrial Age understood how their world, way of life, and philosophy, had been replaced.
-The Information Age was here.
+The Internet Age was here.

 Think of that when you use the internet.
 It was created to survive a nuclear holocause.
 Think of how powerful it must be.
 And therefore realize how powerful you are.
 No one can control you on the internet.
 No professor, executive, president, or king can shut you down.
 BitTorrents, Netflix, Wikipedia, all these beat Darth Blockbuster, and will only keep getting better.
 You will always have its majic.

 Now think of the rest of your technology.
 Those high-flying drones, sensor filled smartwatches, 20 megapixel cameras, and super computer gaming systems.
-These tools are your Information Age cyborgology.
+These tools are your Internet Age cyborgology.
 If you had those at Woodstock in 1969, not even those drugged up hippies would believe your super powers.
 You are a unique lifeform in this history, and this Universe.

 While psychotic communists and fascists we're trying to improve the world with their murderous social engineering programs and racial genocide, the human species was already evolving peacefully.
 Anyone can use modern tools to be a modern cyborg.